ultraflame4/CDEVRestaurantReview/README.md

 - Use geocoding to convert addresses to coordinates.
 Do this manually and store it in the database.
 Google Map Api use requires $$$ :(
   - and then store both the location string and coordinates in the database

+- Sorting.
+All sorting shld be done by the database using sql queries.